CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.4 Mobile Disk.txt

 Mobile data carriers can be exchanged during personal meetings or by mail.
 The exchange of digital and analog data carriers to transfer information between different communication partners and IT systems is not considered in this module.
 For this purpose, the requirements of block OPS.1.2.3 Data medium exchange must be implemented.

 In addition to the digital data carriers are z.
 B. also to consider information on paper or other analog media in the security design.
-These aspects go beyond the basic security features of mobile data media and are therefore covered in other modules (for example [* SYS.4.1 Printers, Copiers and Multifunction Devices *] (DE / topics / IT Grundschutz / IT Grundschutz Compendium / modules / SYS / SYS_4_1_Printers, _Copier_and_Multifunction_C3) % A4te.html?
+These aspects go beyond the basic security features of mobile data carriers and are therefore covered in other modules (for example [* SYS.4.1 Printers, Copiers and Multifunction Devices *] (DE / topics / IT Grundschutz / IT Grundschutz Compendium / modules / SYS / SYS_4_1_Printers, _Copier_and_Multifunction_C3) % A4te.html?
 Nn = 10137184 "SYS.4.1 Printers, Copiers and Multifunction Devices"), NET.4.3 Fax, OPS.1.1.5 Data Backup or [* OPS.1.2.2 Archiving *] (DE / Themen / ITBrundschutz / ITBrundschutzKompendium /bausteins/OPS/OPS_1_2_2_Archivierung.html?nn=10137184 "OPS.1.2.2 Archiving")).

 2 risk situation
 -----------------